María Luisa Algarra

 María Luisa Algarra (1916 in Barcelona – 1957 in Mexico City) was a Spanish playwright who lived and wrote in exile in Mexico after the Spanish Civil War and World War II.
+She was also the first female judge in Spain.

 Life

 María Luisa Algarra “was educated first at local schools, then studied at the University Autonomous of Barcelona.
-At age Twenty she received her law degree, a rather uncommon occurrence for a woman at the time.”
+In June 1936, at age twenty, she received her law degree, a rather uncommon occurrence for a woman at the time.”

+She was appointed judge on 2 December 1936 by the Justice Counsellor Andreu Nin.

 She emigrated to France at the end of the Spanish Civil War (1936–1939).
 There she aided the resistance movement during the Second World War, an effort that resulted in her three-year internment in the Vernet concentration camp.
 Upon her release, she left Europe to permanently live in Mexico where she met José Reyes Mesa, the famous painter, whom she married and with whom she had two daughters, Reyes and Fernanda.
 She had a close friendship with a fellow playwright, the Mexican Emilio Carballido, who described Algarra as “asombrosa…atractiva…alta, altísima” (astonishing…attractive…tall, very tall).
 She died in 1957 at the age of 41.